brandongregory/dndhelp/src/5e-build-guides/mage-hunter-builds.md

 ### Fighter - Eldritch Knight

 True mage hunters are going to know how to defend themselves against magic. **Eldritch Knights** don’t shun magic, but embrace it, using it to protect themselves from magic and boost their offensive capabilities as well.
-This clip of [Maki from Fire Force facing off against a group of enemy mages](https://www.youtube.com/watch?v=Su6dh2zXgSY) shows how an Eldritch Knight would handle a battle like that.
 Any build on this list can effectively fight mages, but the Eldritch Knight, more than any of the other options, can simply shrug off a Fireball and defiantly ask, “Is that the best you’ve got?”

+This clip of [Maki from _Fire Force_ facing off against a group of enemy mages](https://www.youtube.com/watch?v=fNzTjelRsqg) shows how an Eldritch Knight would handle a battle like that.
+Maki is far from unpowered, but her offensive capabilities come mostly from her physical attacks—she uses her pyrokinetic abilities to counter pyrokinetic abilities in her foes.
+That's a good basis for an Eldritch Knight.

 Fighters on their own have a pretty good kit for fighting mages.
 Like Monks, they get a lot of attacks, meaning more opportunities to break a spellcaster’s concentration.
 They have a good amount of hit points.
 Their armor protects against much of the damage they face, and they get more ASIs than any other class, so it will be easier to take feats that protect you against other harmful spell effects.